zhongzisha/alphafold3_google/docs/installation.md

 ## Obtaining Genetic Databases

-This step requires `curl` and `zstd` to be installed on your machine.
+This step requires `wget` and `zstd` to be installed on your machine.

 AlphaFold 3 needs multiple genetic (sequence) protein and RNA databases to run: